Last Updated on December 3, 2021 by Federal Disability Lawyer

 When filing for FERS Disability Retirement, one is required to file for SSA Disability at some point in the process.
 Some Human Resource offices have declared that it must be filed prior to OPM’s acceptance of a Federal Disability Retirement application; this is not true.
 A receipt showing that SSA has been filed can be forwarded to OPM at any time — even after approval.

-There are other steps that need to be taken, of course, to ensure that OPM considers such an SSA award properly and in accordance with the holding in Trevan; and, in most cases, of course, it will not be an issue, because the majority of disability retirement applicants will not qualify for SSA disability; rather, it is a formality that must be satsified, simply because the law requires it.
+There are other steps that need to be taken, of course, to ensure that OPM considers such an SSA Award properly and in accordance with the holding in Trevan; and, in most cases, of course, it will not be an issue, because the majority of OPM Disability Retirement applicants will not qualify for SSA Disability; rather, it is a formality that must be satisfied, simply because the law requires it.